SHOOTING THE BLACK POWDER REVOLVER

 Then there is a question of where you should buy.
 In most places in the USA, a black powder firearm may be ordered through the mail in addition to buying one at a retail store.
 These firearms are also available for sale at many Civil War reenactments at the areas reserved for the "sutlers."
 Personally, (and they aren't paying me to say this), I think that Dixie Gun Works is an excellent bet and I've only had the most positive experiences with them including their superb gunsmithing department.
 I am prejudiced against Cabalas only because they seem to really push their brass framed Piettas and advertise many of these cheap fakes with misleading or downright inaccurate historical descriptions.
 For example, their .44 caliber brass framed so-called "Confederate Navy" model is a fake, a falsification of history and what they say about the originals having been made in the South and used by Southern Officers just isn't true -- and they should know better than to say so.
 I have no experience with Cabalas' gunsmithing department (if they have one), so I can't speak to that.
 OK, I just learned that Cabalas doesn't have a gunsmithing department.
 Some good deals on Piettas and some lesser known brands may be had at the Civil War reenactments, but it is unlikely you will get any follow-up service from the seller.
 My advice is to buy the best from the best, but it is up to you to judge for yourself who and what the best is and for this you must do a little homework.

 Recommended revolver typesRuger Old Army.
 Totally over engineered, historically meaningless, but by far the very best black powder revolver ever manufactured.
-These superb revolvers are a true firearm classic and nothing like them are likely to ever be manufactured again.
+These superb revolvers are a true firearm classic and nothing like them will ever be manufactured again.

 Post Civil War and Modern engineered black powder revolvers